Available with Location Referencing license.

 Cartographic realignment on a lollipop

-In the following example, an undershoot is fixed on a lollipop route using cartographic realignment.
-The route has a start measure of 0 and an end measure of 5 before cartographic realignment.
+In the following example, an undershoot is fixed on a lollipop route that has a start measure of 0 and an end measure of 5 before cartographic realignment:

-After cartographic realignment, the undershoot on the lollipop is fixed and two intermediate calibration points are added at measures 2.46 and 3.86.
+After cartographic realignment when Update route measures in cartographic realignment is disabled, the undershoot on the lollipop is fixed and two intermediate calibration points are added at measures 2.46 and 3.86.

-In the following example, an overshoot is fixed on a lollipop route using cartographic realignment.
-The route has a start measure of 0 and an end measure of 5 before cartographic realignment.
+In the following example, an overshoot is fixed on a lollipop route that has a start measure of 0 and an end measure of 5 before cartographic realignment:

-After cartographic realignment, overshoot on the lollipop is fixed.
+After cartographic realignment when Update route measures in cartographic realignment is disabled, the overshoot on the lollipop is fixed.